 The numbers outlined above are for single-family homes.
 The FHA sets Arizona loan limits for two-, three- and four-family residences as well.
 For instance, the FHA loan limit for a four-family home in Maricopa County is $849,250.
 Take these differences into account when you’re shopping for your new property.

 Conventional loans are mortgages that have no backing from state or federal government agencies.
 This type of financing can be further divided into conforming and non-conforming loans.

 Since we’re discussing Arizona jumbo loan limits, we will focus our attention on conforming conventional loans.
 Non-conforming mortgages do not adhere to loan limits.

 While they are not guaranteed by any government agency, conventional loans still follow the lending rules created by the Federal Home Loan Mortgage Corporation (Freddie Mac) and the Federal National Mortgage Association (Fannie Mae).
-These regulations are intended to help lenders determine who they should finance without opening themselves up to undue risks.
+These regulations are intended to help lenders determine which borrowers they should approve for financing without opening themselves up to undue risks.

 Conventional loans are originated by private institutions like credit unions, banks, or mortgage lenders.
 These financial institutions can service the loan themselves or sell it off to larger entities.
 If an institution services your loan, they are collecting payments on the debt and making profits from your interest charges.